 Monthly Archives: September 2011

 What we couldn’t have achieved if we hadn’t been hindered by each other, if we’d slid into each other without noticing, if we’d grown into one!
 We’d have slid right into the world, with all its worldly pains and joys.
 What did you ever want but to feel those pains and joys?
-Didn’t they seem like child’s play compared to having me around, compared to being you?
+Didn’t they seem like child’s play compared to having me around?

 A potential life

-It’s as if the thread of our potential life were always running under our life.
+It’s as if a thread of our potential life were always running under our life.
 A life that I would have overseen if things hadn’t gone so wrong.
-A proper life in which you hadn’t dragged me down, in which we could have cooperated and merged into someone real, someone with continuity, solidity, influence.
-And at the same time it’s as if we both deny this potential life, deny it as something as dubious and unreal as ourselves.
-Oh, things are grim, we agree.
-But it’s not just that.
-It’s as though if we were to start all over again it would all turn out the same, and this same potential life would still run beneath beside or beyond us, taunting us.
+A proper life, in which you hadn’t dragged me down, in which we could have cooperated and merged into someone real, someone with continuity, solidity, influence.
+But we have a real life, we can document it, we’ve got bank statements and tax records.

 To be free